syncfusion-content/javascript-docs/js/api/ejChart.md

-Specifies whether series or data point has to be highlighted.
+Specifies whether the series or data point has to be highlighted.

 Default value: